mike360/tailwind-components-bug-repro/README.md

-# babel-plugin-tailwind-components and styled-components issue
+# babel-plugin-tailwind-components and styled-components

+## Updated

+Some version incompatibilities between Tailwind and the `tailwind.macro` lib were causing the issue.
+This repo could now serve as an example of a minimal Webpack + Styled Components setup with this plugin.

+## The Old Issue

 I haven't been able to get the [babel-plugin-tailwind-components](https://npmjs.com/package/babel-plugin-tailwind-components) to work in any project that I've tried so far (Create React App, Next.js, or a